freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 630.1

 Okay, it's coming along.
-Add another `echo` command to function.
-Make it so that your output will look like this:
+Add another `echo` command to the function.
+Make it will output text that looks like this:

 ```sh
 1. Rent a bike